juninmd/shazam-middleware/README.md

     }
 });

-// Activate Validations on process `uncaughtException` and `unhandledRejection` shazam.handler;
+// Activate validation on process `uncaughtException` and `unhandledRejection` shazam.handler;

 // Now, we wanna log all requests